KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 ### 2. Divide and Conquer
-**Definition:** Breaking down a large problem into smaller sub-problems, solving them independently, and combining the results.
+Breaking down a large problem into smaller sub-problems, solving them independently, and combining the results.

 **Example:**
 - a.
 Organizing a large community cleanup.
 We divide the town into sectors, assign teams to clean each sector independently, and then combine their efforts for a clean town.